MichaelHelgesen/100daysofcode/R3Log.md

 * Trying to solve a bigger challenge given by the instructor.
 It involves setting a default address in the weather app by writing to file.
 I had to review earlier tutorials to get going.
 It's tough, but as I wrote yesterday; this is what I learn the most from, not just following along.
 I managed to set up writing to file, now I need some code to be able to overwrite it, and call it if no new address is set.

+*Evening (20.30 - 22.00):*
+* I managed to solve the challenge.
+It's not pretty, but it works.
+There is now a default address set if the user don't input one, and there is a possibility to overwrite the standard if one wishes.
+* Moved onto section 5 about web servers and application deployment.
+* Made my first local server!

+**Total:** 3 h

+**Thoughts:** I did not get much joy out of solving the challenge.
+I know that the code was bad, and I got a bit frustrated.
+As I commented yesterday; many of the things I go through in the tutorials are soon forgotten.
+I consentrate more on following the instructor.
+I need to change that.

+It's exciting to move on to the server stuff, but I realize that need a better JS fundamen before moving forward with Node.
+I need to think!

 ### D2 #100DaysOfCode - 2.5.18
 *Morning (05.30 - 06.15):*